SystmOnline Services Apps

 Patient must be seen by a doctor prior to booking an appointment in the minor surgery clinic.

 The Practice is able to provide a range of services not covered by the NHS.
 These include certain travel vaccinations, medical insurance and legal reports, pre-employment medicals and HGV driving medicals.
 An appointment will need to be made and a standard fee will be charged.
-Full details are available from reception.
+Full details are available from reception, please contact Ali.

 The nursing team at the Surgery consists of 2 - 3 Practice Nurses who are available by appointment for a full range of nursing services such as:-

-If you require a blood test, this will be carried out by appointment with the Health Care Assistant or the Practice Nurse.
+If you require a blood test, this will be carried out by appointment with the Health Care Assistant.

 It is very important that you are aware whether or not this is a fasting blood test, in which case nothing can be eaten or drunk for 12 hours before the blood being taken.
-Click here if you are having a Fasting Blood Test.
+Click here for more information about fasting blood tests.

 The pneumococcal vaccination is also available for the over 65’s and those who are at risk i.e. Diabetics, Asthmatics, COPD patients etc. Please check with the Nurse to see whether you are eligible for this vaccination on the NHS.

-Sick notes will only be provided on a booked appointment basis.
+Sick notes will only be provided on a booked telephone appointment basis.

 Our Nurses provide a number of services aimed at the specific needs of women.
 These include the following: